jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 This is a rather common EBNF-grammar.
 A few peculiarities are noteworthy, though:
-First of all you might notice that some components of the grammar (or "prduction rules" as they are commonly called) have names with a leading underscore ``_``.
+First of all you might notice that some components of the grammar (or "production rules" as they are commonly called) have names with a leading underscore ``_``.
 It is a convention to mark those elements, in which we are on interested on their own account, with an underscore ``_``.
 When moving from the concrete syntax-tree to a more abstract syntax-tree, these elements could be substituted by their content, to simplify the tree.

-Secondly, some production rules carry a name written in captial letters.
+Secondly, some production rules carry a name written in capital letters.
 This is also a convention to mark those symbols which with other parser-generators would represent tokens delivered by a lexical scanner.
 DHParser is a "scanner-less" parser, which means that the breaking down of the string into meaningful tokens